 Disposal of Assets" Number of voting rights against: 16,152 voting rights (17,554 voting rights exercised electronically and 0 voting rights exercised by video conference).
 Number of invalid rights: 0.
 Number of rights abstained/not exercised: 4,040,785 (737,987 voting rights exercised electronically and 0 voting rights exercised by video conference).
 The number of voting rights in favor accounted for 98.40% of the total number of voting rights present at the time of voting.
 Procedures for Acquisition or Disposal of Assets."
-Election Election of directors of the 18th Board of Directors (including independent directors) Name list of elected directors: Director: Caterpillar Capital Co., Ltd. Representative: Ku-Han Huang Elected with 365,586,427 votes Director: Ming-Li Chuang Elected with 242,513,306 votes Director: Caterpillar Capital Co., Ltd. Representative: Dun-Hsi Yang Elected with 238,312,948 votes Director: Caterpillar Capital Co., Ltd. Representative: Wei-Chung Lee Elected with 238,296,459 votes in total Director: Caterpillar Capital Co., Ltd. Representative: Yang-Juh Lai Elected with 238,296,451 votes in total Director: Caterpillar Capital Co., Ltd. Representative: Min-Daou Gu Elected with 238,296,448 votes Director: Caterpillar Capital Co., Ltd. Representative: Hsun-Chin Peng Elected with 238,296,448 votes Director: Fu-Liang Wan Elected with 235,336,597 votes Independent Director: Keng-Chou Lin Elected with 238,805,441 votes Independent Director: Ching-Hsiu Chen Elected with 235,116,438 votes The registration was approved by the Ministry of Economic Affairs, and the announcement was made on the Company's website.
-Other Matters Removal of the non- competition restriction on directors Voting results on the motion: Passed as proposed by voting.
+Election Election of directors of the 18th Board of Directors (including independent directors) Name list of elected directors: 1.
+Director: Caterpillar Capital Co., Ltd. Representative: Ku-Han Huang Elected with 365,586,427 votes 2.
+Director: Ming-Li Chuang Elected with 242,513,306 votes 3.
+Director: Caterpillar Capital Co., Ltd. Representative: Dun-Hsi Yang Elected with 238,312,948 votes 4.
+Director: Caterpillar Capital Co., Ltd. Representative: Wei-Chung Lee Elected with 238,296,459 votes in total 5.
+Director: Caterpillar Capital Co., Ltd. Representative: Yang-Juh Lai Elected with 238,296,451 votes in total 6.
+Director: Caterpillar Capital Co., Ltd. Representative: Min-Daou Gu Elected with 238,296,448 votes 7.
+Director: Caterpillar Capital Co., Ltd. Representative: Hsun-Chin Peng Elected with 238,296,448 votes 8.
+Director: Fu-Liang Wan Elected with 235,336,597 votes 9.
+Independent Director: Keng-Chou Lin Elected with 238,805,441 votes 10.
+Independent Director: Li-Yi Cheng Elected with 238,301,990 votes 11.
+Independent Director: Ching-Hsiu Chen Elected with 235,116,438 votes announcement was Other Matters Removal of the non- competition restriction on directors Voting results on the motion: Passed as proposed by voting.
 Total number of voting rights present at the time of voting: 253,888,807 voting rights.
 1. Number of voting rights in favor: 249,772,398 voting rights (164,534,661 voting rights exercised electronically and 0 voting rights exercised by video conference).
 2. Number of voting rights against: 68,486 voting rights (68,486 voting rights exercised electronically and 0 voting rights exercised by video conference).
 3. Number of invalid rights: 0.
 4. Number of rights abstained/not exercised: 4,047,923 (745,125 voting rights exercised electronically and 0 voting rights exercised by video conference).
 5. The number of voting rights in favor accounted for 98.37% of the total number of voting rights present at the time of voting.
-The motion was passed in accordance with the resolution o the shareholders' meeting.
+The motion was passed in accordance with the resolution of the shareholders' meeting.